ajeygore/ajeygore.github.com/collections/_experiments/2023-05-05-Creating-an-article-from-a-talk-or-a-podcast.md

 ### Create individual speaker segments

-Second step step is to create individual speaker segments, so that we can pass them to Whisper model.
+Second step is to create individual speaker segments, so that we can pass them to Whisper model.

     from pydub import AudioSegment
     from pydub.silence import split_on_silence